All About Salt

 Current Intake Recommendation

-The American Heart Association recommends that people who are at risk for developing heart disease, including anyone with T2D, should limit sodium intake to 1500 mg/day.
+The American Heart Association recommends that people who are at risk for developing heart disease, including anyone with type 2 diabetes (T2D), should limit sodium intake to 1500 mg/day.

-Major sources of sodium include bread, cold cuts, pizza, processed poultry, soups, sandwiches, cheese, pasta, meat dishes, and various snacks like pretzels, chips, or popcorn.
-These foods make up over 40% of our consumption of sodium and the amount of sodium in the average American’s diet has increased steadily with the prevalence of processed foods.
+Major sources of sodium include bread, cold cuts, pizza, processed poultry, soups, sandwiches, cheese, pasta, meat dishes and various snacks like pretzels, chips, or popcorn.
+These foods make up over 40 percent of our consumption of sodium and the amount of sodium in the average American’s diet has increased steadily with the prevalence of processed foods.

 How to Switch Up Your Eating Habits